Yorubaname/yorubaname-website/README.md

 #### Via Spring Boot Run Plugin

 1. cd into the projects parent directory and run `mvn clean install`.
-This would download all the projects dependencies, build the project and install it locally into the maven repository
+This would download all the project's dependencies, build the project and install it locally into the maven repository
 2. cd into the website module ({parent_directory}/website) and run `mvn spring-boot:run`

 The application would start up and can be accessed on port 8081.